jacoby149/merlin-ai/README.md

 1. **Create or Download Your Repository:**
    - **Self-Clone with Template:**
      Click the button above to automatically create a new repository based on the template.
+Then go to your repository and clone that repo locally!

-   - **Download ZIP (URL Hack):**
+   - **Download ZIP (The Easy Way For Non Software Developers)**
      If you don’t have Git installed, download the repository as a ZIP file using this URL:
      [Download ZIP](https://github.com/jacoby149/merlin-ai/archive/refs/heads/main.zip)
      *Note: Adjust the branch name if needed.*